ProfessorAtomicManiac/training/docs/section-3/commands-subsystems.md

 1. Creating instances of them in `Motors.java`
 2. Calling their `set()` methods in `Motors.run()`

 Use the `talon` object as an example for the Victor SPX object, but since the Victor SP controller is very simple, we can just directly create a `new VictorSP()`.
-The Victor SPX class is called `WPI_VictorSPX` and is located in the `com.ctre.phoenix.motorcontrol.can` package, while the Victor SP class is called `VictorSP` and is located in the `edu.wpi.first.wpilibj` package.
+The Victor SPX class is called `PWMVictorSPX` and is located in the `com.ctre.phoenix.motorcontrol.can` package, while the Victor SP class is called `VictorSP` and is located in the `edu.wpi.first.wpilibj` package.

 Once you're done with that, do not deploy from your computer.
 Follow the instructions in the next page, `Advanced Version Control`, and then pull your branch onto the driver station computer that should be set up and deploy from there.